amcatling/amcatling.github.io/index.md

 permalink: //
 ---

 I have over 3 year's editorial experience and a Linguistics MA, _cum laude_, from Universiteit Leiden.
-My research specialised in language and communcation, in particular on pragmatics and second language acquisition.
+I have a 1st class BA in Linguistics from the University of Sheffield.
+My research specialised in language and communcation, in particular on second language acquisition and pragmatics.
 I spent 9 months as a Research Assistant working within the African Linguistics department, and took part in fieldwork in Tanzania to collect data on the Iraqw language.

 I was Co-Editor in Chief of VOX Leiden, the international student's digital newspaper, and have been working as a Freelance Editor for over 1 year.